osumontreal/docs.osumontreal.ca/content/en/matrix/clients/browser.md

 ## Sign in process

 1. Click on the blue _Sign in_ button.
-2. The default option is to enter your _Username_, but you can change the _Username_ option for the email address you signed up with or your phone number, via the drop-down menu "_Sign in with:_".
+1. The default option is to enter your _Username_, but you can change the _Username_ option for the email address you signed up with via the drop-down menu "_Sign in with:_".
 We recommend leaving it to the default option, namely _Username_.
-Then the following entries must be
-   made:
-3. Enter your username and password
+1. Enter your username and password
-4. Click on _Sign In_
+1. Click on _Sign In_
-5. You are now signed in, congratulations! :tada:
+1. You are now signed in, congratulations! :tada:

 {{% notice warning %}} If you want to immediately start using a [Matrix Client]({{< relref "../clients" >}}) instead of the above mentioned website